Agenda

 Participation

-Participation is free of charge, but because of limited capacity, prior registration is required, ultimately by 30 April 2026.
+Participation is free of charge, but prior registration is requested.
+If you want to join the lunch, make sure to register ultimately by 30 April 2026.